bhoang93/afa-cms/src/pages/clients/index.md

       Advocates For Animals is long overdue and Respect for Animals would have no hesitation in instructing this firm in the future.
     author: Respect for Animals
+  - quote: Animal Justice Project has worked with Edie and David at Advocates for Animals on our most high-profile campaign to date.
+In some tough times, they have protected our organisation and enabled us to tackle animal industries head on.
+Their legal skills are superb, providing important advice on how to mitigate risk, which is particularly important for our pressure campaigns.
+Their unwavering passion for animals makes them perfect partners for us.
+Animal Justice Project is so grateful to Advocates for all the work they have carried out with us so far, and would have absolutely no hesitation in recommending them to other animal NGOs.
+    author: Animal Justice Project
 ---